hpfem/hermes-examples/doc/src/hermes2d/examples/nernst-planck/timedep-adapt.rst

 		doi = {10.1117/12.848281}
 	}

-The example is concerned with the finite element solution of the Poisson and Nernst-Planck equation system.
+The example is concerned with the finite element Solution<double> of the Poisson and Nernst-Planck equation system.
 The Nernst-Planck equation is often used to describe the diffusion, convection, and migration of charged particles: